Course overview

 Want to transform your love of architectural design into a rewarding career?

-Articulation of design ideas and defending those in an open forum is a key element of the course, as is development of research and analytical skills and Indigenous knowledge in design.
-Technical skills development (e.g. AutoCAD) and communication of design through text, graphics and 3D modelling are strategically integrated throughout the course.
-This enables scaffolded skill development that culminates in demonstration of your advanced design work in the capstone unit in the final year of study.
+Articulating and defending design ideas in an open forum is a key element of the course, along with developing research and analytical skills, and deepening Indigenous knowledge in design.
+Technical skills development (e.g. AutoCAD), and the communication of design through text, graphics and 3D modelling, are strategically integrated throughout.
+This scaffolded approach supports your skill development and culminates in the presentation of your advanced design work in the final-year capstone unit.

-Your learning space will be world class, with Deakin's extensive a+b studio - an inspiring open-plan space that enables you to work collaboratively and develop your projects.
+Your learning space will be world-class – Deakin's extensive a+b studio is an inspiring open-plan space that enables you to work collaboratively and develop your projects.
 You will also have access to our purpose-built workshop.
 This is where 3D printers, laser cutters, CNC routers and traditional tools and machinery are at hand for you to fabricate models and experiment with technology, materials and processes.

 Award granted